toolbarthomas/harbor/README.md

 ```

 The default hooks are: `prepare`, `javascripts`, `stylesheets`, `serve`, `styleguide`, `images`
-It is also possible to use the Service name directly:
+It is also possible to use the Service names directly:

 ```
-node ./index.js task=SassCompiler
+$ node ./index.js task=SassCompiler
 ```